 Born Leigh Langley, she grew up in Columbus, Georgia, and attended Columbus High School in 1979, per Heavy.com.

 Their relationship is interesting because it’s a full-blown Iron Bowl household.
-Leigh graduated from Auburn University, while Rece attended the University of Alabama, where he began his sports broadcasting career as a play-by-play announcer and studio host before earning a reporter job for WCFT-TV in Tuscaloosa after college.
+Leigh graduated from Auburn University, while Rece earned a diploma from the University of Alabama, where he began his sports broadcasting career as a play-by-play announcer and studio host before earning a reporter job for WCFT-TV in Tuscaloosa after college.

-Rece hailed from Muscle Shoals, Alabama, before excelling as a student at the SEC school and earning his diploma from the school of communications in news and public affairs.
+Rece hailed from Muscle Shoals, Alabama, before excelling as a student at the SEC school and earning his Bachelor of Arts degree in Broadcast News and Public affairs diploma from the school of communications.
 He was named the 2001 outstanding alumnus by the school’s broadcast department, per ESPN.

 How Did They Meet?